4GeeksAcademy/blog/blog/python-or-java.us.md

 ---

-In the expansive world of programming, beginners often stand at a crossroads, contemplating which language will be their gateway to this exciting world. **Python and Java** usually emerge as two popular choices, each with its distinct strengths and applications.
+In the expansive world of programming, beginners often stand at a crossroads, contemplating which language will be their gateway to this exciting world. **[Python is one of the most demanded programming languages](https://4geeksacademy.com/us/python-bootcamp/python-one-of-the-most-in-demand-programming-languages) as Java** usually emerge as two popular choices, each with its distinct strengths and applications.
 This extensive exploration aims to provide a guide, empowering beginners to make informed decisions based on their unique needs and aspirations.

 ## Ease of learning: Python's Simplicity vs. Java's Structure